- Scientific name: Torpedo nobiliana

 Commercial Use and Rod Caught Electric Rays

 These days the electric ray has no value as a commercial fish.
 The flesh is gelatinous and to all intents and purposes inedible.
 This fish did have commercial value in the 1800s when its oil was used as both fish oil and as a source of fuel for lamps and lights.
-The oil of electric rays has been considered to be a cure of various different medical complaints for centuries.
-The Romans believed the oil could cure gout, while the Victorians rubbed the oil on skin in the belief it would clear up rashes and took it internally to cure stomach complaints.
+The oil of electric rays has been considered to be a cure for various different medical complaints for centuries.
+The Romans believed the oil could cure gout, while the Victorians rubbed the oil on their skin in the belief it would clear up rashes and took it internally to cure stomach pains.
 The ancient Greeks reportedly used the electric shocks from rays to numb people undergoing operations or even ease the pain of childbirth.
 Modern medical science has proved that electric ray oil offers no health benefits.
 Electric ray are caught as bycatch in trawls and thrown back into the sea dead.
-They are, very occasionally caught on rod and line, with the British record being a 52lb 10oz specimen caught off the coast at Porthallow, The Lizard, Cornwall in 1990.
+They are, very occasionally caught on rod and line, with the British shore caught record being a 52lb 10oz specimen caught off the coast at Porthallow, The Lizard, Cornwall in 1990 and the boat caught being a 96lb 1oz electric ray also caught in 1975, also off the Cornish coast.
 The state of electric ray numbers are not known.
 The IUCN (International Union for the Conservation of Nature) classes the electric ray as Data Deficient and more research is needed to work out more accurate numbers of this species.

 The first written reference to electric rays comes from the work of the Greek philosopher Plato in the fourth century.
 In the Socratic dialogue Meno he described a discussion between Socrates and Menon in which Menon is so amazed by the arguments being put to him by Socrates he says: